In order to use the Green Chess site, users have to accept the following rules.

 - a name – to identify users to each other.

 The e-mail address and the password is private, visible to no other user.
-The name, description and picture can be visible to others: for a public profile, any user or visitor can see them; for a private profile, only those whom this user has common games or messages with can see them.
+The name, description and picture can be visible to others: for a public profile, any member of the site can see them; for a private profile, only those whom this user has common games or messages with can see them.

 - No external help.
 Players have to use their own knowledge to play with other players on this page.
 They may not use external help (e.g. computer or other person) to decide which move to make in any actual position.